Kay Tejan

+An Amsterdam native, Tejan came through the youth ranks at DWS and AFC before making his senior debut for FC Volendam.
+He later scored regularly in the lower Dutch tiers with Quick Boys and Kozakken Boys, earned a move to TOP Oss, and spent time abroad with Moldovan side Sheriff Tiraspol on loan, ŁKS Łódź in Poland and USL Dunkerque in France.
+He joined Telstar in August 2025, made his Eredivisie debut later that month, and scored his first top-flight goal in September.

 Career

 Volendam

-Tejan played in the youth departments of DWS and AFC, after which he moved to FC Volendam in 2016.
+Born in Amsterdam, Tejan played in the youth departments of DWS and AFC, after which he moved to FC Volendam in 2016.
 There, he played two seasons in the second team, Jong FC Volendam, competing in the Derde Divisie.
 On 2 February 2018, he made his professional debut in the first team of Volendam in a 2–0 home win over Fortuna Sittard, coming on as a late substitute for Luís Pedro.
 Two months later, he played his second and last game for Volendam, a 4–1 win over Jong AZ where he also appeared as a substitute.

 Quick Boys and Kozakken Boys

 In 2018, Tejan signed with Quick Boys, where he grew into a proven goal scorer, netting nineteen times during the 2018–19 season in the Derde Divisie.
 After the season, he moved to Kozakken Boys competing in the Tweede Divisie, where he scored eight goals through two seasons.